Psilocybe: Taxonomic history

 A 2002 study of the molecular phylogeny of the agarics indicated the genus Psilocybe as then defined was polyphyletic, falling into two distinct clades that are not directly related to each other.
 The blue-staining hallucinogenic species constituted one clade and the non-bluing species the other.
-The previous type species of the genus, Psilocybe montana [sic] (now Deconica montana), was in the non-bluing clade, but in 2010, the type species was changed to P. semilanceata, a member of the bluing clade.
+The previous type species of the genus, Psilocybe montana [sic] (now Deconica montana), was in the non-bluing clade.
 A 2006 molecular phylogenetic study of the Agaricales by Matheny and colleagues, further demonstrated the separation of the bluing and non-bluing clades of Psilocybe in a larger, strongly supported phylogenetic tree of the Agaricales.

 Psilocybe had been placed taxonomically in the agaric family Strophariaceae based upon its spore and pileipellis morphology.
 The phylogenetic study by Matheny et al., placed the non-bluing Psilocybe and its close relatives in a basal position within the Strophariaceae, a sister taxon to a clade containing the other genera within that family.
 The bluing Psilocybe, however, form a clade that is sister to Galerina in the newly revised family, Hymenogastraceae which used to be restricted to secotioid, false-truffles.
-The phylogenetic study by Moncalvo, et al. confirmed that the agaric genus Melanotus is simply a subgroup of the non-bluing Psilocybe, all of which are placed in Deconica, and also pointed to a close relationship between the latter genus and the genera Kuehneromyces and Phaeogalera.
+The 2002 phylogenetic study also found that the agaric genus Melanotus is simply a subgroup of the non-bluing Psilocybe (placed in Deconica since 2010, see below) and also pointed to a close relationship between the latter genus and the genera Kuehneromyces and Phaeogalera.

 Modern classification

 In 2007, a paper by Redhead et al. proposed conserving the genus Psilocybe with Psilocybe semilanceata as its type species.
+By replacing the non-bluing (and non-hallucinogenic) type species, this proposal seeks to avoid having to change the genus names of the more important hallucinogenic species as a result of the phylogenetic discoveries.

-The suggestion was accepted by unanimous vote of the Nomenclature Committee for Fungi of the International Botanical Congress in 2010, meaning that P. semilanceata (a member of the bluing clade) now serves as the type species of the genus.
+The suggestion was accepted by unanimous vote of the Nomenclature Committee for Fungi of the International Botanical Congress in 2010, meaning that ' P. semilanceata (a member of the bluing clade) now serves as the type species of the genus.
 Since P. semilanceata is now the type species of the genus, the bluing hallucinogenic clade remained in the genus Psilocybe (Hymenogastraceae) while the non-bluing clade were transferred to the genus Deconica (Strophariaceae).

-However, it has been demonstrated that P. fuscofulva, a species which used to be known as P. atrobrunnea, belongs to the genus Psilocybe s.s., but does not contain psychotropic compounds.
-Negative results have also been published for P. fimetaria.
+Not all members of the "bluing" clade (modern Psilocybe s.s.) are bluing and hallucinogenic: some species have secondarily lost these features.
+P. fuscofulva (used to be known as P. atrobrunnea) and P. fimetaria are two examples.

 Etymology

-The genus name Psilocybe is a compound of the Greek elements ψιλός (psilós) "bare" / "naked" and κύβη (kúbe) "head" / "swelling", giving the meaning "bare-headed" (i.e. bald) referring to the mushroom's detachable pellicle (loose skin over the cap), which can resemble a bald pate.
+The genus name Psilocybe is a compound of the Greek elements ψιλός (psilós) 'bare' / 'naked' / 'bald' and κύβη (kúbe) 'head' / 'swelling', giving the meaning "bare-headed" (i.e. bald) referring to the mushroom's detachable pellicle (loose skin over the cap), which can resemble a bald pate.